Thomas Brigham Bishop

 Thomas Brigham Bishop (June 29, 1835 - May 15, 1905) (usually referred to as T. Brigham Bishop) is best known as an American composer of popular music.
 Various disputed claims have been made by Bishop and others that he authored, or at least contributed to the authorship of, a number of popular 19th-century songs, including John Brown's Body, When Johnny Comes Marching Home, and Shoo Fly, Don't Bother Me.
 Bishop later had an infamous career as a bucket shop proprietor, among other schemes.

 Background

-Bishop was born in Wayne (Kennebec County) Maine in 1835. and began studying music in Providence, Rhode Island when he was 16.
+Bishop was born in Wayne, Maine in 1835, and began studying music in Providence, Rhode Island when he was 16.
 In 1864, he founded a minstrel show in Chattanooga, which lasted until Lincoln's assassination.

 Songs

 While Bishop did publish a number of songs beginning in the 1850s, disputes have arisen over his authorship claims as to some of the most famous of those compositions.
 In some cases, it is fairly clear that Bishop was not the original author of the works in dispute.
 In other cases the facts are not clear.